sinlesschip/packet_analyzer/README.md

 #### Example uses
 `sudo analyzer` - default infinite capture and print to stdout, no file to save
-`sudo analyzer -f capture.pcap -p 100` - all arguments specified
+`sudo analyzer -f capture.pcap -i 100` - all arguments specified